 Maintenance intervals are much as they would be for a combustion model, but there'll be less for the workshop to do, so costs should be lower.
 There are plenty of Peugeot outlets to choose from, so you should never be too far from one.
 So you can budget ahead, the French maker offers a pre-paid servicing scheme that lets you pay either a one-off fee or monthly instalments to cover the cost of the routine upkeep of your car for as long as three years and 35,000 miles.

 There must be plenty of people out there who want a family-shaped compact electric vehicle - maybe as a second car - but don't want an SUV.
 It would have to be realistically priced, have an acceptable driving range and not look too van-like.
 The e-Rifter, to our eyes anyway, ticks all these boxes.

-For whatever reason, there's a bit less of a whiff of LCV here than there is with this model's two Stellantis Group cousins, the Vauxhall Combo-e Life and the Citroen's e-Berlingo.
-And the option of having 7 seats gives this Peugeot a big advantage over a comparably sized (and probably pricier) all-electric compact SUV.
+For whatever reason, with the right spec in place, there's a bit less of a whiff of LCV here than there is with this model's two Stellantis Group cousins, the Vauxhall Combo-e Life and the Citroen's e-Berlingo.
 Plus this Rifter can be a van if you need it to be.
 Jack of all trades then; and master of one - the art of by-passing fuel stations.